-Kandoy's attention then shifted into the frightened deer and he decided to approach it.
-He was shocked the deer changed its form right in front of him, even before he got closer!
-What appears to him before as a pitiful deer, now was the most beautiful fairy despite her visible wounds, which he also noticed the white blood dripping from it.
+Kandoy's attention then shifted to the frightened deer and he decided to approach it.
+He was shocked the deer changed its form right in front of him, even before he got closer.
+What appeared to him before as a pitiful deer, now was the most beautiful fairy despite her visible wounds, which he also noticed the white blood dripping from her.

-It was hard to believed what he had just witnessed for the day.
-He was both shocked and terrified and Kandoy decided to just run home which hadn't happened because the fairy stopped him.
+It was hard to believed what he just witnessed for the day.
+He was both shocked and terrified and Kandoy decided to just run home which didn't happen because the fairy stopped him.

-"Thank you my friend," says the fairy.
+"Thank you my friend," said the fairy.
 "You just saved me from the black mage.
-My name is Rodona and I am the fairy who looks after this forest.
+My name is Rodona and I am the fairy who look after this forest.
 I know you come here everyday to gather woods and branches.
 I know how good your heart is."

 Still Kandoy is speechless, unable to say a word.

 "The tiger you just saw is Matesa.
 She wanted to acquire this forest so she could have a place to do her craft.
 Matesa wants me dead so she could have my heart.
 And when that happens, she could have the power over the trees and animals that lives in this forest," added Rodona.

 "If she's a mage, why didn't she use magic on me?" asked Kandoy.

 "Matesa has no power over the plants, animals and people on this forest, unless she got my heart."